 There are a lot of ways to describe Julissa Arce.
-She’s a former Wall Street VP, a former undocumented person, a political commentator, a best selling author, and a social justice advocate.
-But if I had to describe her in one word I’d say Julissa Arce is courageous.
-Her latest book Someone Like Me is a young adult novel that explores some of the nuances of the undocumented experience that aren’t acknowledged on the news.
+She’s a former Wall Street VP, a former undocumented person, a political commentator, a best-selling author, and a social justice advocate.
+But in one word, Julissa Arce is courageous.
+Her latest book Someone Like Me is a young adult novel that explores some of the nuances of the undocumented experience that aren’t normally talked about.

-We often hear about “the crossing” or the experience of physically coming to the United States, but few talk about what it’s like being a child left behind, waiting for their parents to either send for them or come back home.
-We barely hear about the pueblos that become ghost towns when it’s denizens come stateside or about the half built luxury homes that sit empty, decaying in the Sun with the stale promise of its intended occupants returning.
-There are many things Arce touches on that will resonate with those whose experiences are only ever told by contemptuous mouths and expressed in politicized bits and pieces.
-But it is also filled with those universal growing up experiences we all go through in our formative years, mainly Someone Like Me expresses how deep and enveloping the desire to fit in is when you’re young and going through changes you can’t quite grasp yet.
+We often hear about the experience of physically crossing the border to the United States, but few talk about what it’s like being a child left behind.
+We barely hear about pueblos that become ghost towns when it’s residents come stateside or about the half-built luxury homes that sit empty, decaying in the sun.
+TBut Arce’s book is also filled with those universal experiences we all go through in our formative years, mainly Someone Like Me expresses how all-encompassing the desire to fit in is when you’re young and going through changes you can’t understand.

 “[My book is about] the desire to belong, and finding yourself in a new place whether that’s a new school or a new town or a new country.
 I remember getting made fun of in school because my lunch smelled funny and I wish at that time I had said ‘my lunch smells bomb, your bologna sandwich is what smells.’
 But I didn’t have that confidence at 12 years old,” Arce chuckled.

 Someone Like Me is a rare look into the beginnings of a high achieving undocumented youth that was intentionally written for other undocumented youth.
-A first hand account about what it’s like to be undocumented in a time when undocumented people are routinely caged like animals carries a powerful humanizing message.
+A first-hand account about what it’s like to be undocumented in a time when undocumented people are routinely caged like animals carries a powerful humanizing message.
 The subject matter, like the timing, is symbolic and also intentional.
-Arce began writing in Summer 2017 as Trump’s hateful rhetoric continued escalate and target immigrants.
+Arce began writing in the summer of 2017 as Trump’s hateful rhetoric continued to escalate and target immigrants.

 In September Arce was invited to speak at The Economist’s Open Future Festival in New York, it was an event that received substantial backlash for inviting Steve Bannon to speak—ironically enough—about the future of Liberalism.
 There was an outcry from other speakers, many of which dropped out and penned op-eds about why they made that decision.
 But surprisingly enough Arce chose to attend not to support his presence but to defy it.